DataDog/integrations-extras/upbound_uxp/README.md

 customer environment to the customer's Datadog account.
-They track the health of this self-managed infrastructure provisioning and resource lifecycle management ecosystem, including data on performance and resource consumption.
+They track the health of this self-managed infrastructure provisioning and resource lifecycle management ecosystem.

 The metrics inform about performance and resource consumption.
-This helps validating the Universal Crossplane management cluster sizing and enables optimization.
+This helps validate Universal Crossplane management cluster sizing and enables optimization.

 The checks monitor [Upbound UXP](https://docs.upbound.io/uxp/)